wiredtiger/wiredtiger/test/cppsuite/how_to_use_cppsuite.md

         tw->txn.begin();

         bool success = true;
-        for(int i = 0; i < tw->txn.get_target_op_count(); ++i) {
+        // Each transaction should have target_op_count insert operations.
+This value is set in the config file for(int i = 0; i < tw->txn.get_target_op_count(); ++i) {
             tw->sleep();

-            const std::string key = random_generator::instance().generate_pseudo_random_string(tw->key_size);
+            // Populate the key and value with random strings.
+We only care about the size of the value in this test const std::string key = random_generator::instance().generate_pseudo_random_string(tw->key_size);
             const std::string value = random_generator::instance().generate_pseudo_random_string(value_size_bytes);